 Low spin golf balls have lower sidespin, and so, it gives a long distance.
 These balls are used, especially when you have to hit straight and cover a considerable distance.

-These balls are mostly used by golfers who have a slower swing speed.
+These balls are used mainly by golfers who have a slower swing speed.
 Professional or tour players generally do not use low spin balls.

 2. Mid Spin Golf balls

 By the name, you might get understand that these balls are in between low and high spin.
-Mid spin golf balls are the correct choice for most golfers.
+Mid-spin golf balls are the correct choice for most golfers.
 You can get a reasonable distance along with the feel when hit.
-On top of that, the spinning rate is controlled so you can enjoy perfect hitting.
+On top of that, the spinning rate is controlled so that you can enjoy perfect hitting.

 3. High Spin Golf balls

-High spin balls are mostly used by tour players because they are incredibly skilled and know how to control high spin balls on the green.
+Tour players use high spin balls mainly because they are incredibly skilled and know how to control high spin balls on the green.
 These balls create more spin and deliver a higher ball flight.
 If you are an absolute beginner, this is not the time to use high spin balls.
 Once you are skilled, you will know what shot you have to hit with high spin balls.

 Facts to remember when choosing a golf ball

-Now you know the golf balls’ types, but this is not enough to choose a particular ball for you.
-You still need to know some tips and follow before selecting a specific quality ball.
+Now you know the types of golf balls, but this is not enough to choose a particular ball for you.
+You still need to know some tips and follow them before selecting a specific quality ball.

 Pick as many as possible.